 The investment strategy was developed by considering the Trustees' appetite for risk, in consultation with the Employer.
 The investment strategy was chosen to achieve a required return over gilts, based on the expected return on asset classes, within the appetite for risk as measured by the likely range of potential outcomes.
 In the Trustees' opinion, the chosen strategy offers an acceptable trade-off between risk and return.

-Over the long-term, it is expected that the Scheme's investment returns will exceed the return required to fund the Scheme's Technical Provisions in the medium to long term.
+Over the medium to long-term, it is expected that the Scheme's investment returns will exceed the return required to fund the Scheme's Technical Provisions.